GU4243-ADS/project-2-predictive-modelling-group-6/README.md

 The following table shows the accuracy and training time corresponding to different models and features.
 ![image](figs/outcome_acc_time.png)

-The gree cell is the baseline model

-The red cells are the model with better performance.

 ### Findings
 Find:
 Cats are hard to be predicted, 50% of cats are misclassified.